PENICILLIN G PROCAINE- penicillin g procaine injection, suspension

 No long-term animal studies have been conducted with these drugs.

-Penicillins are excreted in human milk.
+Soluble penicillin G (the hydrolysate of penicillin G procaine) is excreted in human milk.
 Caution should be exercised when penicillins are administered to a nursing woman.

 Because of incompletely developed renal function in newborns, penicillin elimination may be delayed.
 Guidelines for administration of this drug to pediatric patients are presented in DOSAGE AND ADMINISTRATION.

 Clinical studies of penicillin G procaine did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
 Other reported clinical experience has not identified differences in responses between the elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.
-This drug is known to be substantially excreted by the kidney, and the risk of toxic reactions to this drug may be greater in patients with impaired renal function.
-(See CLINICAL PHARMACOLOGY ) Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function.
+This drug is known to be substantially excreted by the kidney, and the risk of toxic reactions to this drug may be greater in patients with impaired renal function. (see CLINICAL PHARMACOLOGY.)
+Because elderly patients are more likely to have decreased renal function, care should be taken in dose selection, and it may be useful to monitor renal function.

 Pseudomembranous colitis has been reported with the use of penicillin G. Onset of pseudomembranous colitis symptoms may occur during or after antibiotic treatment (see WARNINGS).